mwaskom/seaborn/doc/index.rst

 Seaborn: statistical data visualization
 =======================================

-Seaborn is a library of high-level functions that facilitate making informative and attractive plots of statistical data using matplotlib.
-It also provides concise control over the aesthetics of the plots, improving on matplotlib's default look.
+Seaborn is a Python visualization library based on matplotlib.
+Its primary purpose is to provide a concise, high-level interface for drawing statistical graphics that are both informative and attractive.

 .. image:: ../examples/example_plot.png
    :width: 8in